jenamis/final-project/README.md

 The team at an automated chemistry platform that works to automate the process of making small chemical compounds to be used in research and development for medicinal purposes is seeking ML models that can be used to select the best SPE and LCMS methods to test for purification and analysis of each chemical compound in a large library of compounds.
 Without ML models that can effectively predict the optimal SPE and LCMS methods to use, the team must make a best guess of which methods to test based on a subset of properties of each compound’s structure (also known as molecular descriptors).
 This process can be time consuming and expensive, especially if the wrong SPE and/or LCMS method(s) end up being selected and testing must be repeated using other methods.
 Development of these two ML models has the potential to improve the time and cost efficiency of the automated chemistry platform’s process.

 ### Data Source
 This project utilized datasets provided by the data team at the automated chemistry platform.
 The first dataset listed compounds tested by the platform over the past two years and included molecular descriptors such as molecular weight, topological polar surface area (TPSA), quantitative estimate of drug-likeness (QED), among many others believed to be potentially relevant to predicting the appropriate SPE and LCMS methods to use for compound purification and analysis.
-These *molecular descriptors* were generated from input SMILES strings using the python library [RDKit](https://www.rdkit.org/), which provides an extensive [list of available descriptors](https://www.rdkit.org/docs/GettingStartedInPython.html#list-of-available-descriptors).
+These *molecular descriptors* were generated from input SMILES strings using the Python library [RDKit](https://www.rdkit.org/), which provides an extensive [list of available descriptors](https://www.rdkit.org/docs/GettingStartedInPython.html#list-of-available-descriptors).
 The file for these calculations can be found at [chemCalculate.py](database/chemCalculate.py).

 The second dataset included the status of testing for each compound and the SPE and LCMS methods used for each compound that had completed the purification stage.
 Each compound was identified by a unique structure ID, and proprietary information about the actual structure of the compound was excluded from the datasets.